BU-Spark/ml-spare-it-contamination/3.EDA/README.md

 - **`External dataset integration(TACO)`**: This directory contains code to transform TACO dataset annotations to the format which Spare-it uses and includes sample annotations.

-- **`Image Stitching`**: This directory contains a demonstration of data augmentation via combining segments of different images within the Spare-it dataset.

 - **`Performance vs Sample Counts`**: This directory contains graphs of the previous segmentation model performance vs # of training examples by class.

 - **`gini.ipynb`**: This notebook contains functions to transform the GINI dataset annotations to the format which Spare-it uses.

+- **`Image Stiching.ipynb`**: This notebook contains a demonstration of data augmentation via combining segments of different images within the Spare-it dataset.

 - **`images_and_labels.ipynb`**: This notebook contains an analysis of the images and labels in the dataset, including details about class imbalance and other potential issues.